EzeOnoky/Project-Base-Learning-6/README.md

 ![PBL6_5](https://user-images.githubusercontent.com/122687798/223021964-74d84420-6bee-493f-b4dd-8f52277f8586.JPG)

 #### Use *vgcreate* utility to add all 3 PVs to a volume group (VG).
 Name the VG webdata-vg

-Above means that you are going to add all 3 stand alone 10G capacity Physical Voulme(PV) into one logical volumes called Volume Group, this VG, we will call it webdata-vg, in essence, we can create or VG like database-vg, darey-vg etc
+Above means that you are going to add all 3 stand alone 10G capacity Physical Voulme(PV) into one logical volumes called Volume Group, this VG, we will call it webdata-vg, in essence, we can create or VG like database-vg, darey-vg etc, creating this VG is a perequisite for creation of a logical volume.
+You cannot create logical volume on a partitioned physical volume.
+Volume Group gives you the flexibility to expand your disk space. lets say you desire to expand your infrastructure, after the physical disk is added, disk partioning is done, the partitioned physical volume is add to the VG.
+After this, the logical volume can now be expanded.

-*sudo vgcreate webdata-vg /dev/xvdh1 /dev/xvdg1 /dev/xvdf1*
+*sudo vgcreate webdata-vg /dev/xvdh1 /dev/xvdg1 /dev/xvdf1*   Notice the 3 10g PV has been concernated to for the 29G VG.

 ![PBL6_6](https://user-images.githubusercontent.com/122687798/223023116-0d7d281c-9cf5-4908-a393-e067c414cb37.JPG)

 the above has concernated all 3 PV into one VG.
 Now on this VG, we can now create our logical volume which u give to your servers.

 #### Use *lvcreate* utility to create 2 logical volumes. apps-lv (Use half of the PV size), and logs-lv Use the remaining space of the PV size.
-*NOTE: apps-lv will be used to store data for the Website while, logs-lv will be used to store data for logs*
+*NOTE: apps-lv will be used to store data for the Website while, logs-lv will be used to store data for logs* This Logical Volume is now the actual disk you give to your servers(DB & Web server)

 *sudo lvcreate -n apps-lv -L 14G webdata-vg*
 *sudo lvcreate -n logs-lv -L 14G webdata-vg*